croaky/laptop/books/sicp.md

 ```

 `sqrt-iter` demonstrates how iteration can be accomplished
-using no special construct other than the ability to call a procedure.
+using no special construct
+other than the ability to call a proc.

 ### 1.1.8 Procedures as Black-Box Abstractions

-`sqrt-iter` is recursive; the procedure is defined in terms of itself.
+`sqrt-iter` is recursive;
+the proc is defined in terms of itself.

-When we define the `good-enough?` procedure in terms of `square`,
+When we define the `good-enough?` proc in terms of `square`,
-we regard the square procedure as a "black box."
+we regard the `square` proc as a black box.
-We are not concerned with how the procedure computes its result,
+We are not concerned with how the proc computes its result,
 only that it computes the square.

-Thus, considering only the values they return,
+Considering the values they return,
-the following `square` procedures should be indistinguishable.
+these `square` procs are the same:

 ```lisp
 (define (square x) (* x x))